 Is Catnip A Drug?

 No, catnip is not a drug.
 It’s a member of the mint family, and it contains the chemical trans-nepetalactone that causes the reactions you see in some cats.
-It’s natural and safe for cats to consume.
-The only downside is that it could cost diarrhea or an upset stomach if your cat eats too much.
+It’s natural and safe for cats.
+Cats can enjoy the catnip effect by inhaling or consuming the plant.
+The only downside is that it could cause diarrhea or an upset stomach if your cat eats too much.
 Your cat will only need to smell the catnip to feel its effects.
-It will not need to ingest it, it will not get addicted to it, and there is no bad feeling afterward.

 Does Catnip Get Cats High?

 Catnip does not exactly get your pet high, but many owners will tell you that the cat may act as if it does.
-Some experts believe it triggers receptors in the brain that make the cat feel euphoric like a human might after consuming marijuana or LSD, while others note that the chemical trans-nepetalactone smells like a chemical in the female’s urine which causes the male cats to act out of character in an attempt to impress the females.
-However, no isolated compounds produce the same effect, and it affects female cats equally, so some experts believe it activates receptors for sex pheromones.
+Some experts believe it triggers receptors in the brain that make the cat feel euphoric like a human might after consuming marijuana or LSD, while others note that the chemical trans-nepetalactone causes a pheromone-like effect on cats, so experts believe it activates receptors for sex pheromones.

 Lots of cats go bananas for catnip.
 If your cat is one of them, we recommend Hepper's durable, engaging Catnip Stick Toy!
 These sturdy toys come in several fun colors and feature bite-proof double bagging and 100% organic catnip fill.
 They're also handmade in the USA and designed to look like your cat's natural prey.
 At Excited Cats, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!